AIS-Bonn/matlab_octave_rotations_lib/README.md

 representation.
 Unit tests for each function are provided to ensure that the library is performant.
 For more information on fused angles and tilt angles, please refer to http://www.ais.uni-bonn.de/~pallgeuer/papers/IROS_2015_fused.pdf.
+The *fused angles* and *tilt angles* rotation representations are the invention of the author.

 ##Getting Started##
 Clone the rotations library into the required local target directory.
 Usually